Chapter 8. Validation and Diagnostics

 Pointers to External Anchors Diagnostic

-While using a pointer to link to an anchor in another edition is not forbidden, it is not as stable as linking to structural entities.
-In most cases when linking from one edition to another, you should link to structural elements with xml:ids (such as acts, scenes, speeches, or paragraphs) rather than <anchor> elements which may be removed.
+Using a pointer to link to an anchor in another edition is not forbidden (yet), but it is not as stable as linking to structural entities.1 When you make a link from your edition to another edition, you should use <ref> elements to link to structural elements with xml:ids (such as acts, scenes, speeches, or paragraphs).

 To resolve this diagnostic, search in your file for the anchor ID that is linked to and replace it with a link to a structural entity following the directions in Encode Reference Links.